supryan/IFTTT-OSX/README.md

 Installation
 ============

 Download a release by selecting one above or create your own app with the Xcode project provided.
-Drag your custom OSX Notification app into: <pre><code>/Library/ScriptingAdditions/</code></pre><strong>Don't forget to code-sign the app using Terminal (or your Developer ID via Xcode) or they will not run under GateKeeper!</strong>
+Drag your custom OSX Notification app into: <pre><code>/Library/ScriptingAdditions/</code></pre><strong>Don't forget to code-sign the app using Terminal (or your Developer ID via Xcode) or they will not run under GateKeeper!
+(OSX 10.8x)</strong>

 Examples
 ============